The Lamb’s Victory: Spectacle or Repair?

 Doctrine of Original Sin Realism is mooted by Satan's eclipsing: The simulacral, defensive, mimetic, grasping at the brass ring of lesser evils “Christian identity” is not so readily condemned by the more scrupulous.
 Even if, for argument’s sake, such identity--empty, soulless, entropic, mean-spirited, dishonest--could produce the required “badge of fruits,” the performative standards it nominally holds itself to purportedly limit the evil that it might otherwise have carried out.
 Thereby the otherwise dismissive scrupulous join the party of those who go through life inclined and hitched to the purportedly “lesser” evils.

 Katechonic logic under the banner of Theodramatik mistakes history’s tragic stage—its analogia entis--for the grammar of poised salvation.
 In Balthasar’s drama of revelation, the world’s tension between good and evil is sustained as necessary spectacle—grace and sin locked in a sustained rehearsal.
-The Church, by watching and participating liturgically in this cosmic play, supposedly “bears witness” to the divine victory already accomplished yet endlessly replayed on the substrates of the past: the sandstone temples, the garb(l)ed priesthoods, liturgical reenactments, crucifixes held up at celluloid monsters, religiously performative politics as rituals of saint making (Charlie Kirk: see below), etc.
+The Church, by watching and participating in this cosmic predication as play, supposedly “bears witness” to the divine victory already accomplished yet endlessly replayed on the substrates of the petrifacted past: the sandstone temples, the garb(l)ed priesthoods, liturgical reenactments, crucifixes held up at celluloid monsters, religiously performative politics as rituals of saint making (Charlie Kirk: see below), etc.

 The katechon has often been substantiated in the juridical language of “law and order.”
 In Romans 13 and Titus 3, Paul frames the State as a provisional restraint on sin—a ministerial sword upholding civic peace and protecting the good from the violent.
 Yet by the twentieth century, the figure of restraint had reversed its polarity: the Adversary had become mediated through the very State that once claimed to withhold and restrain him.

 Carl Schmitt, Nazi jurist and political theologian, reinterprets the katechon through the sovereign exception, where the suspension of law becomes the sign of authority rather than its negation [7].
-His katechon as a nihilistic metaphysical gambit enabling the man of lawlessness.The restrainer thus mutates into a self‑authorizing power, holding chaos at bay by threatening it.
+His katechon becomes a nihilistic metaphysical gambit enabling the man of lawlessness.
+The restrainer thus mutates into a self‑authorizing power, holding chaos at bay by threatening it.
 Leo Strauss, meanwhile, transforms restraint into an epistemic device—his esoteric teaching restricts truth to an elite few, concealing revelation for the sake of political stability-- his esotericism is simulated katechonic concealment.
 [8].
 In both, the katechon is transposed from divine patience into technocratic secrecy, from moral vigilance into the management of lies.

-Balthasar’s diverts immanence’s responsibility and accountability by beauty—the captivating restraint through a sublimity of form.
+Balthasar diverts immanence’s responsibility and accountability by beauty—the captivating restraint through a sublimity of form.
 Grace is rendered as spectacle rather than summons to alignment.
 In this vision, even evil becomes a necessary player in the cosmic pageant, tolerated so that the audience may sense the depth of divine glory.

-To adopt this Balthasarian drama in terms of divine analogy is to mistake the cross for theater lighting—to see revelation as tableau rather than transformation.
+To adopt this Balthasarian drama in terms of divine analogy [13] is to mistake the cross for theater lighting—to see revelation as tableau rather than transformation.
 The Lamb’s victory then becomes a set-piece, not a demand; the Church, an audience, not a body of repairers.
-Against this, the Gospel proclaims not spectacle but supplication that becomes accountable, not standing statues of strategic forms and stage craft but active ethical volition that repairs.
+Against this, the Gospel proclaims not spectacle but supplication that becomes accountable, not standing statues of strategic forms and stagecraft but active ethical volition that repairs.

 In the grammar of conative metaphysics, the delay between recognition and responsiveness ever becomes shorter through the pacification of kinesthetics that otherwise sublimates ethics.
-The moment of need abolishes the katechon as other and makesit the subject.
+The moment of need abolishes the katechon as other and makes it the subject.
 “Now is the day of salvation” (2 Cor.
 6:2)—not when conditions are perfect, not when the drama completes its act.
 Christ’s call is centrifugal, not centripetal: it bursts from the mind’s theorizing into the world’s heart, dismantling every stage that once substituted contemplation for accountability.

-Now, in this “last hour” (1 John 2:18) and in anticipation of the “day of the Lord” (2 Thessalonians 2), that restraining force hs been lifted.
-The katechon—never merely a metaphysical delay but a covenantal structure of lawfulness—has been profaned by its inversion: a strong man who claims sovereignty over the people and who no longer submits to law but claims to embody it, thus fulfilling the logic of the anomos, the lawless one.
+Now, in this “last hour” (1 John 2:18) and in anticipation of the “day of the Lord” (2 Thessalonians 2), that restraining force has been lifted.
+The katechon—never solely holding for a metaphysical delay but a covenantal structure of lawfulness—has been profaned by its inversion: a strong man who claims sovereignty over the people and who no longer submits to law but claims to embody it, thus fulfilling the logic of the anomos, the lawless one.
 His exclusion from national representation of his enemies replays the sins of the "bad kings" of Biblical Israel and Judah denounced by the prophets.
 Would be kings who claim God's authority over a people may never exclude, by defining, internal "enemies," determining who thrives and who dies.
 For to do that is to set himself up as God in the temple of heaven on earth (2 Thessalonians 2:4).

 The so‑called “lesser evil” is the last idol of the Dramatic Church until the AntiChrist is made known.
 Lesser evils aestheticize prudence that believes history retains its villains to keep the story interesting and the stakes trivial.
 But Christ is not plot tension.
 He ends the play by walking off the stage, breaking the fourth wall, and addressing the audience directly: Follow Me.
 Not Him.

-[updated:] When a public “memorial” (Charlie Kirk's on September 21, 2025) turns into brand management, performative tears and hugs, and partisan catechesis, it’s necessary to name the current Status Confessionis: a moment when the church must publicly distinguish gospel from counterfeit apostasy (2 Thessalonians 2:9-10), and Christ from antichrist.
-The latter instrumentalizes Jesus-talk (cf. Matt 7:21-23) to ratify power blocs (national, familial, or partisan).
 Where forgiveness is performance--soothing and perceptually degrading symbol tied to rhetoric that avoids naming where concrete repair is necessitated: but requiring no repentance that would validate and verify by repair of the in-group's share of irresponsibility and divisiveness.
 Eulogies that erase victims (the wounded, the poor, the out-group) while enthroning a “brand.”
 True memoria names harm, irresponsibility, and culpability that repents to undertake greater share of justice work.
 Anything less is blasphemy by pageant, where the apotheosis of "legacy" equates the deceased with the fulfilled perfection of Christ [3].

 The collapse of moral accountability beneath simulated ritual--where covenant is replaced by expedient form--is anticipated by Psalms 10, 12, and 50 and contrast with Psalm 139.